shakes76/PatternAnalysis-2024/recognition/VQVAE_James_Lewis/README.md

 - **Learning Rate:** 0.0005
 - **Batch Size:** 32

 In order to run the model, run the train.py file.
 This will train a VQVAE model and save its weights in order for further testing.
 Once the model has been saved the predict.py file can be run to provide testing data for the model.

 ### Dependencies

+Versions for libraries used needed to run the model.

 | **Library**    | **Version** |